>> Upland German Deli | Eat the World Los Angeles

 Upland German Deli

-GERMANY ๐Ÿ‡ฉ๐Ÿ‡ช
+๐Ÿ‡ฉ๐Ÿ‡ช GERMANY

 If you forgo your options to travel rapidly down east-west running interstates through San Bernardino County, and take a street that is a bit closer to the speeds traveled before their 1950's construction, chances are you might be going down the famous old Route 66 on what is now Foothill Blvd.
 In this area, the wide thoroughfare runs relentlessly straight in both directions, with just one bump between Upland and Rancho Cucamonga.